Greifent/TempOnSevenSegment/README.md

 * Build the circuit;
 * On the PC start the server.py file;
-* On the Raspberry the py.py file;
+* On the Raspberry the py.py file, change the IP addres to the one of your PC;
 * Load the file into an Arduino.

 If you wanna use this daily, it is suggested to make all the files to be executed on startup.